Guidelines and Principles: Book Reviewers

 Many thanks for your willingness to write a book review for Early Theatre.
 The following guidelines are designed to help you to write your review and prepare it for submission.

-- Deadlines for reviews will be agreed upon between the author and the Book Reviews Editor at the time the review is commissioned.
-Please stick to the agreed deadline except in cases of emergency; journal issues are planned with a certain number of reviews in mind and changes in deadline can cause major problems.
-Please let the book reviews editor know as far in advance as possible of any problems that arise in relation to deadlines.
+Deadlines: Deadlines are agreed upon between the book review author and the book reviews editor at the time the review is commissioned.
+Delays to agreed-upon timelines can cause significant problems because editors plan journal issues with a certain number of reviews in mind.
+Please stick to the agreed deadline if at all possible.
+If problems arise in relation to deadlines, let the book reviews editor know as far in advance as possible.

-- Most book reviews for Early Theatre should be approximately 1,000-1,500 words in length.
-If you feel that you need more words in order to adequately review your chosen book, please check with the Book Reviews Editor in advance of completing your review.
+Overall length: Book reviews for Early Theatre should be approximately 1,000-1,500 words in length.
+If you feel that you need more words to provide adequate discussion of your chosen book, please check with the book reviews editor in advance of completing your review.

 - All reviews should follow the general instructions for contributors to Early Theatre as outlined in our Style Sheet.
 Please note that book reviews, like other content in Early Theatre, need to cite DOIs where available.
 For guidelines on how to check whether a DOI exists for a source you are citing, please see our Style Sheet Supplement on DOIs.

 - Please head your review with full publication information for the book in question, double-spaced and in bold and formatted as follows: